BDelhees/mendicantbias/src/milestone3.md

 | dtype |  object   | object

 To create a database with our ***bitcoin.csv*** file, we would follow the same steps as in Task 2.
-Since we do not have images as our data (see data structure abvoe), minimal changes would have to be made to save them PostgreSQL compliant in a databse.
+Since we do not have images as our data (see data structure above), minimal changes would have to be made to save them PostgreSQL compliant in a databse.
 However, we got stuck on the same issue as mentioned at the end of Task 2 and could not proceed due to these reasons.

-We envision the following database structure (when we have sorted out the issues above and get this far):